 Reflection can feel like just one more thing to cram into an already too-short course.
 But stopping to take a breath rather than jumping right to the next project or activity helps students learn from mistakes and recognize strengths and weaknesses.
 It can make the difference between success and failure, in school and beyond.
 And it can be done well whether students are in the classroom, online or both.

-Are you looking for some new ways to increase student reflection in the classroom?
-Here are 15 ideas you can try tomorrow:
+Are you looking for some new ways to increase student reflection in your college or university classroom?
+Here are 15 ideas you can try tomorrow.

 2. Sketch reflections

 Have you discovered sketchnotes?
 It’s a visual notetaking style that mixes writing, drawing and other visual cues.
 And it’s not about the quality of the art – it’s about how a different medium prompts students to look at learning from a different perspective.
 Sketchnoting is often used for lecture notes, but it’s just as effective when students need to reflect.

 This activity may not work with current health regulations, but it can be adapted for the new reality.
 In the pre-COVID version, after a mini lecture or presentation, all your students write a key reflection on a sheet of paper and crumple it up.
 Then they toss their papers to the other side of the room.
 Once students catch a “snowball,” they read it, add something new and repeat.
 If health regulations make this ill advised, or if your students are online, use randomized breakout rooms in your conferencing software to get students to pair up and share their reflections.
 Here’s how breakout rooms work in Zoom.